beyond-decentralized/AIRport/ORMs/tarmaq/dao/README.md

 # tarmaq-dao

 @airport/tarmaq-dao is a Data Access Object framework.
+It provides strongly-typed entry points into the Query API:

 ```typescript
 @Injected()